dowjones/intentionjs/_posts/2013-08-05-explaining-this-sites-responsiveness.md

 #### Structuring CSS
 A productive practice for writing non-conflict CSS is to start with the very general and move towards specificity.
 Take, for example, a responsive `header` element.

 First, we begin with the general: mostly colors but also sizing properties.
+Then we get more and more specific,

 {% highlight css %}
 header{